 When Cameron was five weeks old, he was diagnosed with cystic fibrosis.
-Today, he’s an eleven-year-old that’s happy, runs cross country, and does everything that any other eleven-year-old would do.
+Cameron was born 11/08/06, runs cross country, and does everything that any other teenager would do.
 No one would know the rigorous amount of the treatments he undertakes every day at home.

-About two years ago, Cameron’s medical team determined that placing a G-Tube was necessary to help Cameron thrive.
-Cameron’s daily regimine starts around four in the morning.
+In third grade Cameron’s medical team determined that placing a G-Tube was necessary to help Cameron thrive.
+Cameron’s daily regimen starts around five in the morning.
 When his feeding tube is finished, he has to do 35 minutes of a percussive vest that has the whole house shaking by the end of the treatment.

 He has to wear a nebulizer mask that is a mist full of salt, and right after that, he has to do another one, and then right after that, another one.
 And yet, he acts just like a normal kid when has to do all these treatments.